-- 2. Select the macros to be exported by checking their corresponding checkbox or using the Select All or Deselect All options. - 3.
-Click Ok.
-A dialog from which to locate and select the macro file appears.
+- 2. Select the macros to be exported by checking their corresponding checkbox or using the Select All or Deselect All options. - Click Ok.
+An "Export Keyboard Macros to" dialog is displayed.
+Locate and select the macro file.
 By default, the macro exists on your desktop. - 4.
 Select the folder to save the macro file to, enter a name for the file and click Save.
 If the macro already exists, you receive an alert message.
 Select Yes to overwrite the existing macro or No to close the alert without overwriting the macro.